drammock/mne-onboarding/optimization/optimization.md

 : Running code (usually multiple times) and measuring the resources (CPU time, memory, disk space, and/or network usage) necessary to execute it.
 If the code takes inputs, benchmarking usually involves testing inputs of different sizes or types.

 Optimization
 : Modifying code to reduce its resource consumption.
-Note that reduced consumption may vary with the size or type of input; optimizing a function to be really efficient for small 1-dimensional array input is unhelpful if the typical user will be passing in large 3-dimensional arrays.
+Note that reduced consumption may vary with the size or type of input; optimizing a function to be really efficient for small 1-dimensional array input is unhelpful if the optimizations aren't as effective for the sizes and shapes of arrays that users typically pass to the function.

 ## When to optimize

-It is generally encouraged to optimize code only *after* the program has been written (i.e., all features are implemented, and the code is tested and believed to be bug-free) and *after* it has been benchmarked.
+It is generally encouraged to optimize code only *after* the program has been written (i.e., all features are implemented, and the code is tested and believed to be bug-free).
 If you optimize before the code is finished (e.g., as you're writing it), you risk wasting that effort (by later re-writing that part of the code) because your partial implementation was buggy, or because it didn't account for all the planned features.
-As the quote from {cite}`10.1145/356635.356640` makes clear, it is also considered a best practice to optimize only after benchmarking: programmer instincts are often wrong about about which lines of code are the performance bottleneck.
+And as the quote from {cite}`10.1145/356635.356640` makes clear, it is also considered a best practice to optimize only after benchmarking: programmer instincts are often wrong about about which lines of code are the performance bottleneck.

 ## Simple benchmarking